 The growth on the heart hadn’t changed and the doctors thought the best thing would be to leave it and monitor it regularly.
 The next bone marrow test showed extremely low levels of leukaemia cells and we couldn’t put Jackson’s body through anymore heavy treatment.

 Jackson went ahead with the bone marrow transplant.
-After 8 weeks we were given the incredible news he was in full remission and could be discharged.
+After 8 weeks we were given the incredible news that he could be discharged when his bone marrow results came back clear.
 We couldn’t believe we were leaving the hospital!
 We left the next day with the nursing staff all cheering Jackson as he left the ward.

 Jackson still needed platelets once a week and a cannula every time he needed a transfusion.
 Doctors were nice enough to let us go home for the day on Christmas Eve and for Jackson’s birthday in January.
 At our next appointment, a couple of days after Jackson’s birthday, the doctors told us we were going home.
 We were so happy that we raced back to our room at the McDonald House and started frantically packing.

 Jackson and his family still have a tough road ahead of them to beat this horrible disease.
+The family currently have to wait another three months to see if Jackson’s bone marrow transplant was successful, in the hope that he might be in complete remission.
 To ensure CLCRF can continue to fund life-changing research and offer hope to families like Jackson’s, we need your help.

 Your support will assist doctors to find more effective treatments for young children and bring families back together in their own homes sooner.
 By making a donation to CLCRF ahead of tax time, you will be helping to make a tremendous difference.